 - Toilet pans may also be wall hung, though this might not be possible for some existing bathrooms.
 If you get a wall hung toilet pan, ask your installer if you can use a p-trap, as this ensures pipework does not show underneath the pan.
 Wall hung toilet pans are typically accompanied by an in-wall toilet cistern, making the most of space and keeping the room even more open.

 - The afore-mentioned walk in showers make a room feel more open.
-It’s important to keep in mind the trade off with regards to water splashing and colder showers without a closed screen.
+It’s important to keep in mind the trade off with regards to water splashing and colder showers without an enclosed shower area.

 - If you can get away with not using too many cabinets and cupboards in the bathroom, it will make a big impact on the look of your bathroom, as well as adding less to clean!
 If maximising storage is essential, a tall boy is a great, practical way to store the “everything else” that doesn’t fit in the bathroom vanity.